Choosing Beers By Season

-Needless to say, craft brewing is growing in this country at a rapid pace.
-This is great news for those of us who like options when we drink.
-Craft beer shoppers choose according to a wide variety of factors, from complex flavor profiles to alcohol content.
-Recently, a new trend has caught on: choosing beers by season.
+Needless to say, craft brewing in the U.S. is growing at a rapid pace.
+This is great news for those of us who want options when we drink.
+Craft beer connoisseurs choose according to a wide variety of factors, from complex flavor profiles to alcohol content.
+No wonder a new trend has caught on: choosing beers by season.

 A seasonal beer could be based on the structure of the beer itself.
-For instance, summer beers are light and refreshing, winter beers are dark and complex, while fall and spring beers fall somewhere in between.
-It could also be the flavors that dominate a particular brew.
+For instance, summer beers are light and refreshing, winter beers are dark and complex, while fall and spring beers are somewhere in between.

-Seasonal beers will often incorporate holiday-specific flavors or be designed to be paired with particular seasonal foods.
-Still other seasonal brews are driven by seasonal ingredients, reflecting the changing growing season by incorporating ingredients that typically become available during different times of the year.
+Seasonal beers will often incorporate holiday-specific flavors or be designed to pair well with seasonal foods.
+Most seasonal brews are driven by seasonal ingredients, reflecting the changing and growing seasons by incorporating ingredients that typically become available during different times of the year.

-Regardless of the reason, seeking seasonal brews is a perfect way to force yourself to try new things while also providing you with a broad knowledge concerning the ever-expanding world of craft beer.
-With that in mind, we have put together this handy guide to seasonal beer drinking, including the flavors and styles that are indicative of each season.
+Regardless of the reason, seeking seasonal brews is a perfect way to force yourself to try new things while also providing you with a broad knowledge of the ever-expanding world of craft beer.
+With that in mind, we have put together this handy guide for seasonal beer drinking, including the flavors and styles that are indicative of each season.

 Summer Beer Styles

-Obviously, summer conjures up images of beaches, warm weather and long days.
+Obviously, summer conjures up images of beaches, warm weather, and long days.
 The preferred beers of summer reflect this mood.
-They are light and drinkable, perfect for cookouts or cooling off after doing yard work.
-With that in mind, here are some of the best flavors summer beers have to offer.
+They are light and drinkable, perfect for cookouts, or cooling off after a hard day’s work.
+Let’s take a look at some of the best flavors summer beers have to offer.

-- Fruit — Summer is a great time for fruit beers, especially when included in lighter, crisp beers.
+- Fruit — Summer is a great time for fruit beers, especially ones that are light, crisp beers.
 Fruit is refreshing and sweet, making it go down easy.
-Shandy is a particular style of beer that is popular in summer.
-Shandy is an even mix of lemonade and beer, resulting in an easy drinking brew that is also typically low in alcohol.
-Many brewers are also experimenting with shandies made with fruits other than lemons, adding more variety to an already-diverse offering.
+Shandy is a particular style of beer that is popular during the summer months.
+Shandy is an even mix of lemonade and beer, resulting in an easy-to-drink brew that is typically low in alcohol.
+Many brewers are also experimenting with shandies made with fruits other than lemons – adding more variety to an already diverse offering.

 - Wheat — Wheat beer and fruit go hand in hand.
-Wheat beers, such as Belgian wits and hefeweizens, have a hazy spiciness that is full of flavor but never heavy.
+Wheat beers, such as Belgian wits and hefeweizens, have a hazy spiciness that is full of flavor, but never heavy.
 Plus, they are often served with a slice of citrus, adding another refreshing taste.
-Needless to say, wheat beers go down easy on a hot summer day.
+Needless to say, wheat beers go down easily on a hot summer day.

 - Pale and Hoppy — If you’re a hop head, you’ll want to make sure you choose a hoppy beer that is also pale with a light malt body.
-Pale ales and their hoppier cousins, India Pale Ales, come in a lot of different varieties, not all of which are the perfect pairing for summer.
-Luckily, as more breweries are trying to cater their special releases to the seasons, they are making sure to include summer pale ales when the warmer months roll around.
+Pale ales and their hoppier cousins, India Pale Ales (IPAs), come in several varieties and some of them are the perfect pairing for summer.
+Luckily, as more breweries are trying to cater their special releases to specific seasons, they are making sure to include summer pale ales when the warmer months roll around.

 - Classic Pilsner — In many ways, the classic pilsner beers your grandfather loves are great in the summer.
 They’re light, not overly hoppy, and very refreshing.
-However, if you’re an adventurous beer drinker, don’t let the term “pilsner” turn you off.
-There are a lot of fun pilsners out there that experiment with the classic flavor profile of this Czech style.
-So don’t be afraid to go with an old standby every once in a while, especially if you’re having a lot friends over while you fire up the grill.
+If you’re an adventurous beer drinker, don’t let the term “pilsner” turn you off.
+There is a wide variety of fun pilsners out there that experiment with the classic flavor profile of this Czech style.
+So don’t be afraid to go with an old standby every once in a while, especially if you’re having a lot of friends over while you fire up the grill.

 Autumn Beer Styles

 Things start to cool down come autumn.
-Fittingly, the beers of the season are less concerned with being refreshing — as such, many will start to play with a heavier body and more autumnal spiciness.
-Obviously, the flavors of Thanksgiving also come into play as well as seasonal ingredients.
+Fittingly, the beers of the season are less concerned with being refreshing — many will start to play with a heavier body and more autumnal spiciness.
+Obviously, the flavors of Thanksgiving also come into play, as well as seasonal ingredients.
 In fact, in many ways, autumn beers were the first seasonal beers to gain popularity.

-- Pumpkin — It should come as no surprise that pumpkin, that most autumn-inspired food, dominates the seasonal beer scene every fall.
-Pumpkin beers allude to their pastry counterparts, often featuring large amounts of nutmeg, allspice and cinnamon.
+- Pumpkin — It should come as no surprise that pumpkin, the most autumn-inspired ingredient, dominates the seasonal beer scene every fall.
+Pumpkin beers allude to their pastry counterparts, often featuring large amounts of nutmeg, allspice, and cinnamon.
 Pumpkin also creates a heavier body, giving these beers a more dessert-like feel.
 In fact, these seasonal beers are so popular, they are starting to be released earlier and earlier every fall.

-- Maple — More recently, maple has become a popular flavor addition for fall beers.
-The syrupy flavor goes well with brown ales, making these beers less heavy than pumpkin beers, meaning they’re perfect whether you’re drinking them before or after dinner.
+- Maple — More recently, maple has become a popular flavor addition in fall beers.
+The syrupy flavor pairs well with brown ales, making them less heavy than pumpkin beers.
+The lightness of these beers makes them perfect to drink before or after dinner.

-- Amber — Amber beers, whether they are ales or lagers, are slightly darker than pale beers.
+- Amber — Amber beers, whether ales or lagers, are slightly darker than pale beers.
 This slightly heavier maltiness is perfect for the fall, especially if you’re spending the day watching football.
-Supremely drinkable, they come in a lot of different varieties, so you can cater your amber beer to your specific tastes.
+Supremely drinkable, amber beer comes in a lot of different varieties, making it easier to cater to your palate.

 - Oktoberfest — Autumn is also the time when Germany’s famed Oktoberfest, probably the greatest holiday dedicated to beer in the world, is celebrated.
 So it only makes sense that many breweries offer their own Oktoberfest beer.
 Oktoberfest beers are typically heavier brews that are well-aged with a deep amber color.
 If you want to really celebrate like a true Bavarian, find one of these beers and raise your stein.